Features

 If automatic insertion of a color transformation is disabled in the Color Management Settings, or if the clip color space matches the project color space, the Color transformations list will be empty.
 If color spaces don't match, you can now insert a color transformation manually in two ways:

-- Under Color Adapters hit the Auto button which will cause MC to insert the required transformation
+Under Color Adapters hit the Auto button which will cause Media Composer to insert the required transformation automatically now.

-automatically now. - Or select the desired Color Adapter from either the Generic or User-installed LUTs type.
+Or select the desired Color Adapter from either the Generic or User installed LUTs type.

 Look LUTs and custom Color Transformation LUTs

 For details please see the Media Composer user manual.
-A user-installed LUT can be inserted in the same way as manually inserting a color adapter.
+A user installed LUT can be inserted in the same way than manually inserting a color adapter.
 Select it from the User Installed LUTs Color Adapter type.

 Make sure to position a Look LUT before any color transformation.
 If you added a Look LUT after a color transformation was added automatically or manually, you can easily drag the Look LUT upwards to the top position.